brorb/710-wiki/Content/Characters/Kepler.md

 ## Personality

-[^1]: This was confirmed in livestream chat on 07.07.25
+[^1]: This was confirmed in livestream chat on 7 July 2025

 [^2]: INDI confirmed this in the chat of [[STATION_8 TERMINAL 8]]